 Make the time even though you think you don't have time because it's so rewarding.
 It energises you; it inspires you, but it also helps to energise and inspire others.
 I’ve met so many incredible people through volunteering.
 One that comes to mind – a young man who was packing backpacks with me and told his story of being homeless as a kid - throughout his childhood.
 His mum somehow managed to hide it from the authorities, he got through school and now has a scholarship to study law with a bright future ahead of him.
 I just felt so inspired, coming away from that, again, just being very conscious of my own privilege and the responsibility I have for making it count.

-How have Acre supported you with Pro Bono work?
+How has Acre supported you with Pro Bono work?

 To learn more about the Future-Fit Foundation and how your organization can become Future-Fit, please go to: https://futurefitbusiness.org